PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 # Personal Website <a name="personalwebsite"></a>
 ---

 Having a personal website is not required and in many cases, not necessary.
-However, it does allow you to create a personal brand and control how your present yourself.
+However, it does allow you to create a personal brand and control how you present yourself.
 This is useful if you have publications, media content, presented at conferences or seminars, and other content that doesn't fit on your resume or LinkedIn profile.
 It's also a great way to showcase personal projects and a bit of your personality.